Sandeepgaddam5432/unq-content-flow/README.md

 - **Animations:** Framer Motion (or custom Tailwind animations)
 - **AI Integration:** Ready for Google Gemini API

+## 🎬 Video Generation Engine

+The project includes a Google Colab-based AI video generation engine that uses the wan2.1 text-to-video model.

+### Features

+- **Smart Model Caching:** Efficiently caches the large model in Google Drive to avoid re-downloading
+- **Idempotent Design:** Run the notebook multiple times without redundant operations
+- **GitHub Integration:** Automatically syncs with the latest code from the repository
+- **Interactive UI:** Simple interface to test and generate videos from text prompts

+### How to Use

+1. Open the `video_generator.ipynb` notebook in Google Colab
+2. Update the GitHub repository URL in the configuration cell
+3. Run all cells in sequence
+4. Use the interactive UI to generate videos from text prompts

+**Note:** The notebook requires a Google Colab environment with GPU acceleration and approximately 15GB of free space in your Google Drive.

 ## 🚀 Getting Started

 Follow these steps to get a local copy up and running.